 improved communication with external groups, including key transfer institutions, parents, and high school counselors;

 implementation of a new administrative structure for the Ethnic Studies Requirement; and

 discussion of the role of liberal education (as achieved divisional breadth and skill requirements) in the university, state and nation.
 (For more information about this national discussion, please consult the American Association of Colleges and University’s site, Liberal Education: America’s Promise.)

-It is expected that the work outlined above will continue in the coming, although the Provost may refer new questions to the committee at any time.
-The University General Education Committee does not hold standing meetings, but usually meets two to three times per semester.
-Meetings are set in consultation with committee members about their availability.
+The Provost may refer new questions to the committee at any time.
+The University General Education Committee typically meets two to three times per semester on the second Friday of the month.

-Dr. Elaine M. Klein, L&S Assistant Dean of Academic Planning and Director of General Education, chairs the committee.
+Dr. Elaine M. Klein, L&S Associate Dean of Academic Planning and Director of General Education, chairs the committee.
 Please contact Dr. Klein (firstname.lastname@example.org) if you have questions about this committee’s work.

 The University General Education Committee (UGEC) generates an annual report to the University Academic Planning Council (UAPC) for accountability purposes.
-PDF copies of the reports are located here:
+PDF copies of the reports are located below.